davidokenwa/Analysis_of_Nobel_Prize_Winners_1901-2019/README.md

 the Laureates Inspire You”.
-I wanted to explore what we can learn from the laureates in terms of collaboration, women's representation, breaking invisible limitations, starting early, blooming later and demonstrating grit and tenacity in the face of difficulty.
+I wanted to explore what we can learn from the laureates in terms of collaboration, women's representation, breaking invisible limitations, starting early, blooming later and demonstrating grit and tenacity in the face of adversity.
 The laureate’s data was the perfect one to demonstrate all these and more!